Police pursuit ends in fatal crash, closes part of US-131

 Officers spotted the male driver near the Wayland exit driving erratically.
 According to police, officers attempted to pull the vehicle over before he took off, leading police on a chase.

 While leading police down northbound US-131, the driver smashed through the cable barriers into the southbound lanes, causing the vehicle to roll.
-The driver was thrown from early 2000s pick-up truck and was killed.
+The driver was thrown from the pick-up and was killed.

 Police told FOX 17 that the driver had a history of driving offenses and he was allegedly drunk at the time of the crash.

-Although no one else was injured during this incident, a piece of guard rail did break off, hitting semi truck’s windshield.
+Although no one else was injured during this incident, a piece of guard rail broke off and hit a semi's windshield.